 Remember Me Thursday is coming up on September 24, and since COVID is preventing many communities from celebrating with large candle-lighting events like in years past, there are many easy ways to participate online.
-Keep reading to learn how you can make a huge impact for rescue pets right from the comfort of your home.

 Remember Me Thursday® (RMT) is a worldwide pet adoption awareness campaign now in its eighth year.
 RMT was established in 2013 by Helen Woodward Animal Center President and CEO Mike Arms.
 Moved by the staggering statistics that over a million homeless pets lose their lives each year in the U.S., Arms put out a call to rescue organizations in an attempt to create a social media global awareness campaign.